 (And of course, we’ve spotted even better ones that I just didn’t happen to book.)

 Those are all far less than half the regular price.

-In short, many people who believe in the myth that travel is expensive make one big critical mistake: they don’t make a plan to travel more.
+In short, many people who believe in the myth that travel is expensive always make one big critical mistake: they don’t make a plan to travel more.
 There’s a saying that “failing to plan is planning to fail” and it’s very accurate.

 So it’s very important to prepare so you can seize flight deals like those that we spot all year long.

-On my flight back from the Middle East deal, Flytrippers readers who had bought the one to Egypt instead of Lebanon were seated in my row and couldn’t thank me enough for cutting their flight costs in half and make their dream trip to Egypt so much cheaper.
+On my flight back from the Middle East deal, Flytrippers readers who had bought the one to Egypt instead of Lebanon were seated in my row and couldn’t thank me enough for cutting their flight costs in half and making their dream trip to Egypt so much cheaper.